 sem_release int (int sem_identifier)

 We can use the following protocol to achieve mutual exclusion from PHP:

 $ Semid = sem_get (0xee3,1,0666), $ shm_id = shmop_open (0xff3, "c", 0644, 100); sem_acquire ($ semid); / * If we are here we are alone! * / SHARED WRITE TO THE SEGMENT HEREsem_release ($ semid);

-There are several applications for IPC, from some simple optimization recursoso as stored in shared memory configuration files parsed to advanced search engines, or systems authentication cache.
+There are several applications for IPC, for some simple optimization recursoso as stored in shared memory configuration files parsed to advanced search engines, or systems authentication cache.